kumaraankit/sql-concepts-examples/README.md

   e.g SELECT region AS "East region" from Country_Details;

   where
-  region is the name of the column upated name is in the double quotes " " Country_Details is the name of the table
+  region is the name of the column. upated name is in the double quotes " ", if not put in double quotes then it will start treating as a separate object which will result in an error.
+  Country_Details is the name of the table